ExpediaGroup/graphql-component/README.md

   resolvers,
   // An optional object containing resolver dev/test fixtures fixtures,
-  // An optional array of imported partials imports
+  // An optional array of imported components imports
 });
 ```

-This will create an instance object of a partial containing the following functions:
+This will create an instance object of a component containing the following functions:

 - `types` - getter that returns an array of typeDefs.
 - `rootTypes` - getter that returns an array of rootTypes.
 - `importedTypes` - getter that returns an array of imported types.
 - `resolvers` - getter that returns resolvers.
 - `schema` - getter that returns an executable schema.
-- `bindings` - getter that returns [graphql-binding](https://github.com/graphql-binding/graphql-binding) to imported partials resolvers.
+- `bindings` - getter that returns [graphql-binding](https://github.com/graphql-binding/graphql-binding) to imported components resolvers.
 - `fixtures` - getter that returns fixtures.

 ### Activating fixtures